A binary black hole metric approximation from inspiral to merger: Building a binary black hole metric approximation

 \subsection{Boosted superposition of black holes}

-In the Kerr-Schild form \eqref{eq:ksmetric}, the metric is represented by a superposition of a background flat metric, $\eta_{ab}$, and a black hole term, $2H(Xi) l^a l^b$.
+In the Kerr-Schild form \eqref{eq:ksmetric}, the metric is represented by a superposition of a background flat metric, $\eta_{ab}$, and a black hole term, $2H(X^i) l^a l^b$.
 This provides a natural way of adding a second black hole to the spacetime.
 Because Einstein's equations are highly non-linear, this superposition is, of course, not a vacuum solution; however, it naturally approaches an exact solution as the separation of the black holes increases.
-We will show in the next section that it is a good approximation for our purposes, i.e. investigating the behavior of matter around dynamic spacetime.
+We will show in the next section that it is a good approximation for the purposes of investigating the behavior of matter around dynamical spacetime.

 In the post-Newtonian sense, black holes in a binary are moving on accelerated orbits.
-To include the orbital motion of the BHs in the superposition, we build a time-dependent boost transformation, that can be considered as a generalization of the linear Lorentz boost.
+To include the orbital motion of the BHs in the superposition, we build a time-dependent boost transformation that can be considered as a generalization of the linear Lorentz boost.
 A time-dependent boost in general can be defined as a transformation from an inertial frame to an accelerated frame that is moving in a time-like trajectory.
 We now show how to build this transformation for an arbitrary orbit moving according to the post-Newtonian equations of motion.

 Let us associate each moving black hole with an accelerated frame and the center of mass with the global inertial frame.
 We denote $\lbrace X^b \rbrace$ as the coordinates of the accelerated frame and $\lbrace x^a \rbrace$ as the coordinates of the inertial frame.
-In coordinates of the inertial frame, the trajectory of one of the BHs is given by $s^a(\tau) = \{t(\tau), s^i[t_{\tau}(\tau)]\}$ where $\tau$ is the proper time in the BH frame related to the global time as $\tau = \int^{t_{\tau}} dt \gamma^{-1}$.
-The trajectories we are using are parameterized in terms of the global time, so we will consider $s^a[t(\tau)] \equiv s^a(t_{\tau})$.
+In the coordinates of the inertial frame, the trajectory of one of the BHs is given by $s^a(\tau) = \{t(\tau), \hat{s}^i(\tau)\}$ where $\tau$ is the proper time in the BH frame.
+The trajectories we are using are parameterized in terms of the global time, so we will consider $\hat{s}^a(\tau)=\hat{s}[\tau(t)] \equiv s^a(t_{\tau})$, where $\tau = \int^{t_{\tau}} dt \gamma^{-1}$.
 We now construct the transformation between these coordinate systems for each BH, i.e., $X^b(x^a)$, and use them to boost the BH terms, similar to an active Lorentz transformation.